 Securing good working conditions

-We are careful when entering new partnerships and committed to choosing partners who share our respect for people as well as the environment, and who are willing to work with us to improve their practices.
-Our employees in our production offices work directly with our business partners to form good relations, assess their performance against our Sustainability Commitment, and support them in making improvements through different programs and activities.
-Not only do they have tight relationships with our business partners, but also with non-governmental organisations, experts, stakeholders and local governments, meaning they have insight in the challenges and understands how to drive improvements in a local context.
-Once we are in a partnership we work together with the supplier to improve their sustainability performance through training and capacity building, but also by rewarding the suppliers who perform well by ordering larger quantities of products.
+We are careful when entering new partnerships and committed to choosing partners who share our respect for people and the environment, and who are willing to work with us to improve their practices.
+Our employees in our production offices work directly with our business partners to form good relations, assess their performance against our Sustainability Commitment (see below), and support them in making improvements through various programmes and activities.
+Not only do they have close relationships with our business partners, but also with non-governmental organisations, experts, stakeholders and local governments.
+This gives them insight into the challenges involved and an understanding of how to drive improvements locally.
+Once we form a partnership, we work together with the supplier to improve their sustainability performance through training and capacity building.
+Sustainability performance is an important factor when deciding which suppliers to do business with.

 The Sustainability Commitment